Article top media content

 Extra time and penalties

 Players will keep scoring points throughout extra time.
-However, players who play 120 minutes can't get double appearance or clean sheet points (2 x 60 minutes) and won't score any points during penalty shoot-outs.
+However, players who play 120 minutes can't get double appearance or clean sheet points (2 x 60 minutes).

 Private leagues give you the chance to enjoy competing against your friends, family and colleagues.